investindex/Taxes/README.md

 -This is another regulation which can be bypassed if the IRS recognizes trader tax status.

 Wash sales are not something you need to meticulously avoid.
-They are not inherently bad, and they don't complicate your tax return very much.
+They are not inherently bad and they don't complicate your tax return much.
 But ideally, you should be conscious of creating a wash sale every time you do so.

 &nbsp;